thinktomorrow/package-docs/src/chief/initial_setup.md

 - Set the frontend locales of the application in the `config/thinktomorrow/locale.php` file.
 These locales are available for the users of your application.
 - Set the default and fallback locale in the `config/app.php` file.
 Keep in mind that this value needs to consist of one of the available locales as set in the `config/translatable.php`.

-*Owkey looks like the basics are done and you are all set for kickstart your project development!*
+*Owkey looks like the basics are done and you are all set to kickstart your project development!*

 ## Upgrading